wkhere/stackless/Doc/glossary.rst

       with an iterator will just return the same exhausted iterator object used in the previous iteration pass, making it appear like an empty container.

+      More information can be found in :ref:`typeiter`.

+   keyword argument
+      Arguments which are preceded with a ``variable_name=`` in the call.
+      The variable name designates the local name in the function to which the value is assigned.  ``**`` is used to accept or pass a dictionary of keyword arguments.
+See :term:`argument`.

+   lambda
+      An anonymous inline function consisting of a single :term:`expression` which is evaluated when the function is called.
+The syntax to create a lambda function is ``lambda [arguments]: expression``

    LBYL
       Look before you leap.
 This coding style explicitly tests for pre-conditions before making calls or lookups.
 This style contrasts with